Bridgeview Hall Update: A New Home for 81 Residents

 We have heard that this is a concern for many and will work with the City of Miramichi to review the area to ensure road safety is considered for everyone.

-24. Will we have a bus to take residents on outings?
+24. Will you have a bus to take residents on outings?

 For more information or to schedule an appointment to tour our model suites, contact Brooke Hamilton, Lifestyle Consultant at Parkland on the River at 506-778-7275 or firstname.lastname@example.org.

-Visit the Parkland Retirement Living website to learn more about our retirement living options.
+You can also visit the Parkland Retirement Living website to learn more about out retirement living options.

 To submit a question or to request more information, please contact Senior Communications Manager, Isabelle Landry at 506-854-6877 or email@example.com.